CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 This immediate combat is only possible if hand-held fire extinguishers in the appropriate fire class (DIN EN 3 portable fire extinguishers) in sufficient number and size (advice from the local fire department) are available in the building.

 All hand fire extinguishers must be regularly checked and maintained so that they work in case of emergency.
 A maintenance certificate must be kept about this.
 It is also important to ensure that fire extinguishers in areas with special access restrictions are not forgotten during such periodic inspections.
-Powder extinguishers covering fire classes A (solid substances), B (flammable liquids) and C (gases) should not be used in areas with electrical and electronic equipment, as the damage caused by damage is usually disproportionately high.
+Powder extinguishers covering fire classes A (solids), B (flammable liquids) and C (gases) should not be used in areas with electrical and electronic equipment, as the damage caused by the damage is usually disproportionately high.
 It is therefore strongly recommended not to keep powder extinguishers in the immediate vicinity of server rooms, data carriers, rooms for technical infrastructure and data centers, but only suitable gas extinguishers.
 This is the only way to prevent a powder extinguisher from being mistakenly used in the outbreak of a fire.
-Incidentally, the appropriate hand-held fire extinguishers are to be specified in the fire protection concept, taking account of the predicted.
+Incidentally, the appropriate manual fire extinguishers are to be defined in the fire protection concept, taking into account the predicted.

 The fire extinguishers must be installed so that they are easily accessible in case of fire.
 Employees should memorize the location of the next fire extinguisher.
 The locations of extinguishers and hydrants must be marked by prescribed signs.
 Portable fire extinguishers are allowed up to a total weight of 20 kg.
 With the predominantly used devices of 6 and 12 kg, it is possible to extinguish larger sources of fire than are generally assumed by non-experts, but this is only possible if the extinguisher is used correctly.
 Only a few seconds pass until the extinguishing agent is completely discharged.
-Therefore, in appropriate fire safety exercises, the staff should be instructed in the use of hand fire extinguishers and to practice the operation of the extinguisher also.
+Therefore, in appropriate fire safety exercises, the staff should be instructed in the use of hand fire extinguishers and the operation of the extinguisher also to practice.

 #### INF.1.M6 Closed windows and doors [Staff]

 Windows and outward-opening doors (balconies, terraces) must be closed in times when a room is not occupied.
 Exterior doors are to be completed.
-In the basement and ground floor and, depending on the design of the façade, also on the higher floors, open windows and doors offer burglars ideal entry points, which are also used during the operating hours of an institution.
+In the cellar and ground floor and, depending on the design of the façade, also on the higher floors, open windows and doors offer burglars ideal entry points, which are also used during the operating hours of an institution.

 Employees should be advised that windows and doors should be closed when leaving rooms.
 If it is ensured during normal working hours that the rooms are only temporarily vacant, it is not necessary to have compulsory regulation of office space, meeting, event and training rooms.